|

 Many

-of the photos here were from the show at Portland, which has an
+of the photos here were from the show at Portland, which has

 amazing variety and quantity of displays, parts vendors, crafts barns,